sunsakis/Yescrow/README.md

-# Yes Crow - An Escrow Agent On Ethereum
+# The Yes Crow - An Escrow Agent On Ethereum

 Transact with strangers online without worries.